aquasecurity/aqua-helm/README.md

 helm search repo aqua-helm --versions
 ```

-### Container Registry Credentials
+## Container registry credentials

-The Aqua server (Console and Gateway) components are available in our private repository, which requires authentication.
-By default, the charts create a secret based on the values.yaml.
+The Aqua Server (Console and Gateway) components are available in our private repository, which requires authentication.
+By default, the charts create a secret based on the values.yaml file.

-First, create a new namespace named "aqua":
+1. Create a new namespace named "aqua":

 ```bash
 kubectl create namespace aqua
 ```

-Next, **(Optional)** create the secret:
+2. ***Optional:*** Create the secret:

 ```bash
 kubectl create secret docker-registry csp-registry-secret  --docker-server="registry.aquasec.com" --namespace aqua --docker-username="jg@example.com" --docker-password="Truckin" --docker-email="jg@example.com"
 ```

-### PostgreSQL database
+## PostgreSQL database

-Aqua Security recommends implementing a highly-available PostgreSQL database.
-By default, the console chart will install a PostgreSQL database and attach it to persistent storage for POC usage and testing.
-For production use, one may override this default behavior and specify an existing PostgreSQL database by setting the following variables in values.yaml:
+Aqua Security recommends implementing a highly-available PostgreSQL database for production use of Aqua CSP.

+By default, the console chart will install a PostgreSQL database and attach it to persistent storage; this is recommended only for POC usage and testing.

+**For production use,** you can override this default behavior and specify an existing PostgreSQL database by setting the following variables in values.yaml:

 ```yaml
 db: